anthonyk1225/unav-redirect/README.md

 Provides a way to redirect users to your app, using a link.
 Opens up respective store, and navigates to your app's download/open page.

+### Hosting
+This was tested using firebase hosting.
+There are various firebase specific files.
+Feel free to delete these and use the hosting preference of your choice.

 ### Config
 You will find configureable variables in the `public/info.js` file.
 There you will find,
 ```